webmastersmith/WGU_Cloud_Computing/D337_Internet_of_Things_and_Infrastructure/Internet_of_Things.md

 - **Federated**
   - similar to distributed, but each node has autonomy.
 - **industrial IoT**
-  - machines, computers, and people enabling intelligent industrial operations using advanced data analytics for transformational business outcomes
+  - machines, computers, and people enabling intelligent industrial operations using advanced data analytics for transformational business outcomes.
 - **information systems**
-  - combinations of hardware, software, and networks that are integrated together to collect, process, store, and distribute data
+  - combinations of hardware, software, and networks that are integrated together to collect, process, store, and distribute data.
 - **Information Providers**
   - Owners of sensor deployments that may share information and data for the general good.
 - **internet**
-  - a global network of wired and wireless networks
+  - a global network of wired and wireless networks.
 - **IoT ecosystem**
-  - a set of stakeholders that participate in the deployment of IoT technology and the relationships between them
+  - a set of stakeholders that participate in the deployment of IoT technology and the relationships between them.
 - **Internet of Bodies**
-  - connected devices that monitor the human body, collect physiological, biometric, or behavioral data, and exchange information over a wireless or hybrid network
+  - connected devices that monitor the human body, collect physiological, biometric, or behavioral data, and exchange information over a wireless or hybrid network.
 - **long-range low-power wide-area network (LP-WAN)**
   - a wireless wide area network technology that interconnects low-bandwidth, battery-powered devices with low bit rates over long ranges and can be delivered through cellular networks.
   - Sigfox or LoRa are LP-WAN devices.